 Jean-Marc represents and advises public and private sector labor unions in a variety of areas of labor law including arbitration, collective bargaining, NLRB proceedings, organizing campaigns, and union governance.
-He also advises and represents individuals, including clergy, educators, and other professionals, in employment matters such as contract negotiations, retirement agreements, and disputes.
+He also advises and represents individuals, including clergy, educators, and other professionals, in employment matters such as contract negotiations, retirement agreements, and severance agreements.

 Jean-Marc came to Peer, Gan & Gisler LLP after his tenure as the Law Fellow for the American Federation of Labor – Congress of Industrial Organizations in 2003-2004.
-He also served as a law clerk for the United Mine Workers of America, the U.S. Department of Labor, James & Hoffman, PC, the International Labor Rights Fund, and the AFL-CIO.
+He previously served as a law clerk for the United Mine Workers of America, the U.S. Department of Labor, James & Hoffman, PC, the International Labor Rights Fund, and the AFL-CIO.

 - Catholic University School of Law, J.D., magna cum laude, Certificate in Law & Public Policy, 2003